bregman-arie/bregman-arie.github.io/_posts/elk/2021-01-25-elasticsearch-python-library.md

 ```
 body={
+    "size": 0,
     "aggs": {
         "group_by_job": {
             "terms": {
+                "size": 4000,
                 "field": "job.keyword"
             }
         }
     }
 }
 ```

+Note that we set the size in the body to 0 to not show any documents and under the `aggs` we set it to 4000 to get all the aggregation results.
+This is basically how you control size from the body itself instead of `es.search` method.

 The result looks like this: